vboyev-MSFT/defender-docs/defender-xdr/irm-investigate-alerts-defender.md

 > [!IMPORTANT]
 > Some information in this article relates to a prereleased product, which may be substantially modified before it’s commercially released.
 Microsoft makes no warranties expressed or implied, with respect to the information provided here.

 [Microsoft Purview Insider Risk Management alerts](/purview/insider-risk-management-activities?tabs=purview-portal#alert-dashboard) in the Microsoft Defender portal are vital for protecting an organization's sensitive information and maintaining security.
-The data helps identify and mitigate internal threats like data leaks and intellectual property theft, by employees or contractors.
+These alerts and insights from Microsoft Purview Insider Risk Management help identify and mitigate internal threats like data leaks and intellectual property theft by employees or contractors.
 Monitoring these alerts allows organizations to address security incidents proactively, ensuring sensitive data remains protected and compliance requirements are met.

 One key benefit of monitoring insider risk alerts is the unified view of all alerts related to a user, allowing security operations center (SOC) analysts to correlate alerts from [Microsoft Purview Insider Risk Management](/purview/insider-risk-management-solution-overview) with other Microsoft security solutions.
 Additionally, having these alerts in the Microsoft Defender portal enables seamless integration with advanced hunting capabilities, enhancing the ability to investigate and respond to incidents effectively.